Jewish refugees from German-occupied Europe in the United Kingdom: Accepted refugees

 Many refugees served in the administration of the British occupation army in Germany and Austria after the war.

-With the war over, few of the refugees settled into British life, particularly in North West London; had families; became nationalized; and took British names.
+With the war over, many of the refugees settled into British life, particularly in North West London; had families; became nationalized; and took British names.
 Venues for meeting with other refugees included the Association of Jewish Refugees (AJR) club, Cosmo Restaurant, the Dorice, and Club 1943.
 Organizations like the Leo Baeck Institute, Freud Museum, and Wiener Library were founded and became part of British culture.

 Many people established successful careers in publishing, medicine, science, psychoanalysis, and other occupations.
 Notable scientists include Max Perutz, Rudolf Peierls, Francis Simon, Ernst Boris Chain, and Hans Adolf Krebs.
 Intellectuals include art historians Nikolaus Pevsner and Ernst Gombrich, sociologists Norbert Elias and Karl Mannheim, and philosophers Karl Popper and Ludwig Wittgenstein.

 Former refugees influenced the music scene, with the emergence of the Amadeus Quartet and Edinburgh Festival.
 Noted individuals of the arts include singer Richard Tauber, actor Anton Walbrook, and painter Lucian Freud.
 Writers who made their mark include Elias Canetti and Arthur Koestler.

 In the 1950s, West Germany began to make restitution payments to the refugees.